 Dementia is chronic, global, usually irreversible deterioration of cognition.
 HIV-associated dementia (AIDS dementia complex) may occur in the late stages of HIV infection.
 Unlike almost all other forms of dementia, it tends to occur in younger people.

 Purely HIV-associated dementia is caused by neuronal damage by the HIV virus.
 However, in patients with HIV infection, dementia may result from other disorders, some of which may be treatable.
-These disorders include other infections, such as secondary infection with JC virus causing progressive multifocal leukoencephalopathy and CNS lymphoma.
-Other opportunistic infections (eg, cryptococcal meningitis, other fungal meningitis, some bacterial infections, TB meningitis, viral infections, toxoplasmosis) may also contribute.
+These disorders include other infections, such as secondary infection with JC virus causing progressive multifocal leukoencephalopathy, and central nervous system (CNS) lymphoma.
+Other opportunistic infections (eg, cryptococcal meningitis, other fungal meningitis, some bacterial infections, tuberculosis meningitis, viral infections, toxoplasmosis) may also contribute.